Frinkiac-7/robcoin/README.md

 ### Issues and Planned Features

-- 'Feature: Establish actual cryptocurrency': Explore possibility of converting robcoin from pseudo to actual cryptocurrency
+- `Feature: Establish actual cryptocurrency`: Explore possibility of converting robcoin from pseudo to actual cryptocurrency

 ## Development Process